It’s OK. We don’t understand your job either.

 What are construction costs?

 Detailed explanations of construction costs are best left to the building experts and vary greatly depending on project criteria.
-Typical residential construction costs for new custom homes (not including site work) begin at $300/sf in the Baltimore metropolitan area.
-Renovation and addition work is extremely site-specific and must be evaluated on an individual basis.
+Renovation and addition work is site-specific and must be evaluated on an individual basis.
 Be wary of information on the internet (we're aware of the irony in making this statement online).
 We find it’s not commensurate with the data we’ve seen from first-hand experience.

 What’s your style?
 Does it match mine?